Apply for the Doctor of Business Administration (DBA) through the Dunedin campus in 2023Apply Now

 The thesis should give evidence of the candidate’s ability to carry out research, that the candidate has shown originality and independence and that the candidate has made a significant contribution to applied knowledge in the particular field.
 It is expected that some of the work in the thesis will be worthy of publication.

 The programme is offered through a combination of Distance Learning and on-campus workshops in English from the University of Otago, Dunedin, and in Chinese or in English with Chinese translation from Shanghai Jiao Tong University, China.
-Candidates studying through Shanghai Jiao Tong University must attend a one-week orientation workshop in Dunedin at the beginning of each year.
-All candidates must attend a four-day residential school in Dunedin or Shanghai, as appropriate, at the end of each paper in the coursework component.
+Candidates studying through Shanghai Jiao Tong University must attend a one-week orientation workshop in Dunedin at the beginning of the first year of the programme.
+All candidates must attend a four-day residential school in Dunedin or Shanghai, as appropriate, during each paper in the coursework component.

 Doctor of Business Administration (DBA)